microwalk-project/Microwalk/README.md

 # Microwalk

-Microwalk is a microarchitectural leakage detection framework, which combines dynamic instrumentation and statistical methods in order to identify and quantify side-channel leakages.
+Microwalk is a microarchitectural leakage detection framework, which combines dynamic instrumentation and statistical methods in order to localize and quantify side-channel leakages.
 For the scientific background, consult the corresponding [paper](https://arxiv.org/abs/1808.05575).

+## Usage (Docker)

+Microwalk now comes with a set of preconfigured Docker images, which hold all necessary dependencies and configuration.
+Due to licensing issues, we cannot offer binary versions of those images; however, they can be easily build on any system that supports Docker.
+See [the documentation](docker/README.md) for more details.

+In the [template/](directory) you can find several templates for generic analysis tasks, which serve as configuration examples and can be adapted for your specific workload.

+The following documentation is for building and running Microwalk from source without using a containerized environment.

 ## Compiling